 Two memorable sections of the choreography were the whip-like shuddha nrittam (pure movement) segment by the bharatanatyam dancers and the rapid-fire footwork of the kathak dancers, led by Guru Mulla Afsar Khan, to recreate the sound of raindrops within the theatre.

-Although there is room for the supporting dancers to improve in technique and musicality, their emotive delivery stood them in good stead.
+Although there is room for the supporting dancers to improve in terms of their technique and musicality, their emotive delivery stood them in good stead.